ffrank/ffrank.github.io/_posts/2016-07-01-edging-it-all-in.markdown

 ---

 The `mgmt` translator for `puppet` catalogs was truly created from the bottom up.
-We started with some resource types, and picking up the relationships between any resources that got translated.
+We started with a few resource types, and the relationships between the translated resources.
 This falls short for many catalogs, of course, because dependencies must often put whole classes in order.

 Allowing the [translator module]({% post_url 2016-06-19-puppet-powered-mgmt %})